pkassalen/paigekassalen/README.md

 # Portfolio

-This section is where all of my cool data visualization will go!
+This section is where all of my cool data visualization are housed!

 ## Final Project